sc-voice/sc-voice/docs/en/201-voices.md

+---
+prev: 'Offline Listening'
+prev_href: '201-offline-listening'
+prev_aria: 'Offline Listening'
+next: 'What is a text segment?'
+next_href: '201-segmentation'
+next_aria: 'What is a text segment?'
+---

+## Voices

 SuttaCentral Voice uses different voices depending on user preference and/or context.
 These voices serve a need but should not be taken as ideal.
 They simply are the best we can do at this time.
 Please consult ordained humans for proper guidance on chanting.

 ### Amy (en-GB)